Geofencing and Geoframing

 What Is Geofencing?

-Geofences can be built from location names, types, postcodes, DMAs, and more.
-A Choozle Strategist will build your geofence in Factual's system and make the geofence's data available as a targetable geolocation to be applied on the back end.
-Alternatively, users can leverage a self-service login.
-Once applied to your ad group, the ad group will be charged an additional $1.50 CPM, but only look for impressions of mobile devices available in that geofence if you apply multiple geolocations at the ad group level.
+Geofences can be built from broad identifiers like location names, types, postcodes, DMAs, and more.
+However, for The Trade Desk (TTD) radius geofences, these identifiers must first be converted into precise latitude/longitude coordinates for the file upload.
+A Choozle Strategist will build your geofence in the chosen system and make the data available as a targetable geolocation to be applied on the back end.
+Once applied to your Ad Group, the group will only look for impressions of mobile devices available in that geofence if you apply multiple geolocations at the Ad Group level.

 What Is Geoframing?

-Geoframing enables the creation of a custom audience based on mobile devices collected within a specific location and time.
-The creation of a geoframe, or the location and time frame in the past of which mobile devices are being collected and aggregated into that actionable custom audience, allows marketers to target individuals from specific events or locations after they have left that geolocation.
-Use cases for creating geoframing includes attempting to attract repeat customers to a company, trying to attract foot traffic from a competitive business, or cross/up-sell customers from events.
+Geoframing enables the creation of a custom audience based on mobile devices that were present within a specific location and time window in the past.
+By defining a geoframe (the location and historical time frame where devices are collected and aggregated into an actionable audience), marketers can target individuals from specific events or locations after they have left that area.
+Common use cases include attracting repeat customers, drawing foot traffic from a competitor, or cross-selling and upselling to customers who attended certain events.

-Powered through Factual's GeoPulse Audience or OnSpot's Device ID Retargeting, providers utilize mobile service carrier and device ID data to create pools of users for custom audience targeting and is only available in the United States.
-A Choozle Strategist can build your geoframe perimeter around your targeted locations or users can leverage a self-service login.
+Powered through Foursquare Audience, this tactic uses mobile device ID data derived from historical visitation patterns to create targeted pools of users for custom audience targeting.
+This is only available in the United States.
+A Choozle Strategist can draw your geoframe perimeter around your targeted locations, or you can build your own geoframe in the Foursquare Audience platform using a self-service login that a Choozle Strategist can provide.
+Just reach out to our team to get access.

-When the geoframe is created, the geoframing provider will begin aggregating the mobile IDs of the users seen in your location at your selected timeframe.
-Afterwards a Choozle Strategist will make the geoframe available as a partner segment that can be added to a custom audience in your Audiences Tool.
-Once applied to your ad group, the ad group will be charged an additional $2 or $3 CPM, for OnSpot and Factual targeting, respectively.
+Once the geoframe is created, the provider will begin aggregating the mobile IDs of users seen in your selected locations during the specified time frame.
+A Choozle Strategist will then make the geoframe available as a partner segment that can be added to a custom audience in your Audiences Tool.
+After it is applied to your ad group, the ad group will incur an additional CPM of $3 for Factual targeting.

 How to Pick Between Geofencing and Geoframing

-Geofencing and geoframing are both forms of geolocation targeting that rely on hyper-specific location data from a mobile device to create an actionable target for your advertising campaign.
+Geofencing and geoframing are both forms of geolocation targeting that rely on precise location data from mobile devices to create actionable audiences for your advertising campaigns.

-Geofencing is a tactic best-suited for campaigns looking to narrow the scope of their campaign's reach to someone within a geofence right at that moment.
-For example, your brand may have a product that is sold at Whole Foods locations.
-By leveraging geofencing, you can reach shoppers who are presently at Whole Foods locations and show them an ad for your product to drive sales.
+Geofencing is best suited for campaigns that want to reach people while they are physically inside a defined location in real time.
+For example, if your product is sold at Whole Foods, you can use geofencing to reach shoppers who are currently at Whole Foods locations and show them an ad to help drive immediate sales.

-Alternatively, geoframing is best for trying to collect a user pool based on their having been at a specific location, but that is used in the future for retargeting, cross-selling or up-selling.
-For example, your brand may wish to collect the device IDs of the individuals who come to their store to retarget them later to return for another purchase.
-Your brand may also want to target the devices who have entered the perimeter of a complementary or competitor's location and try to attract like-minded customers.
+Geoframing, on the other hand, is better for building an audience based on where users have been in the past, so you can retarget, cross-sell, or upsell them later.
+For example, your brand may want to collect device IDs for people who visited your store so you can encourage them to return for another purchase.
+You may also want to target devices that were seen at a complementary or competitor location and try to attract those like-minded customers.

-Please feel free to reach out to your Account Manager or the Support Center for assistance in selecting which tactic is best for your location, timing and campaign objectives.
+If you are unsure which tactic is the best fit for your goals, please reach out to your Account Manager or the Support Center for help selecting the right approach based on your location, timing, and campaign objectives.

 Key Benefits

-Location-based targeting tactics like geofencing, geoframing, and geolocation targeting enable you to reach your target audience based on where they are.
-By leveraging these tactics, you can increase brand visibility, compete with larger brands, and capture the attention of your target audience at the right place and at the right time.
+Location-based targeting tactics like geofencing, geoframing, and geolocation targeting enable you to reach your audience based on where they are.
+By leveraging these tactics, you can increase brand visibility, compete with larger brands, and capture attention at the right place and at the right time.

-Choozle offers a number of geolocation targeting types in-platform, including nation, state, city, DMA and postal code targeting.
-That being said, certain circumstances warrant collecting user devices in a more granular location.
+Choozle offers a number of geolocation targeting options in platform, including nation, state, city, DMA, and postal code targeting.
+However, certain strategies require collecting user devices from a more granular location.

-Geofencing affords marketers the chance to narrow the scope of their campaign's targeting to geolocations more narrow than the pre-built options available in our campaign setup.
-Geoframing allows marketers to collect users who have been to a location for retargeting at a later time.
-In both instances, mobile device data is collected and utilized to create a more niche audience than standard geolocation targets allow.
+Geofencing gives marketers the ability to narrow their campaign targeting to locations that are more precise than the standard options available in campaign setup.
+Geoframing allows marketers to collect users who have been to a specific location so they can be retargeted at a later time.
+In both cases, mobile device data is collected and used to create a more niche audience than standard geolocation targeting can provide.

 Geofencing and Geoframing Best Practices